ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 #### xargs

 The `find` utility has the `-exec` parameter.
-It calls a command for each found object.
+It calls the specified command for each found object.
 This behavior resembles a pipeline: `find` passes its result to another program.
-These mechanisms look similar but their internals differs.
-Choose an appropriate mechanism depending on your task.
+These two mechanisms look similar, but their internals differs.
+Choose an appropriate one depending on your task.

 Let's look at how the `find` utility performs the `-exec` action.
-Some program performs this action.
-The built-in `find` interpreter runs it.
+The utility has a built-in interpreter.
+When it receives the `-exec` action on input, it calls the specified program there.
 The interpreter passes to the program whatever the `find` utility has found.
-Note that the Bash interpreter is not involved in the `-exec` call.
-Therefore, you cannot use the following Bash features in the call:
+Note that Bash is not involved in the `-exec` call.
+Therefore, you cannot use the following Bash features there:

 * built-in Bash commands
 * functions